qeesung/gitaly/doc/beginners_guide.md

 ```

 Now you can open the copy of Gitaly inside your global GOPATH with
 your favourite editor, and all your plugins should work.
-You should
-stop doing work in
-`/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly` because that
+Note that when
-path is a symlink; this breaks some tools.
-We recommend that you run
+`/path/to/gdk/gitaly/src/gitlab.com/gitlab-org/gitaly` is a symlink,
-terminal commands for Gitaly development inside your global GOPATH
+some tools break.
+In this case run commands in your global GOPATH instead.
-instead.

 #### Gitaly Proto